YoannPa/BiocompR/README.md

  [6] "ENSG00000181449" "ENSG00000120211" "ENSG00000136634" "ENSG00000125743" "ENSG00000148297"

 ```
 This is only an example, it doesn't mean that the parameters set here are the best ones for these data.

+⚠️ **Work in progress !**

 ## Licence